m-cochran/mycupofear.github.io/_products/deer.md

 NAME: Sacha the Deer
 DESCRIPTION: >-
   Sacha's elegant antlers have never been seen on such a beautiful t-shirt.
-Wear this majestic beast and feel all your problems float away.
+Wear this majestic beast and feel all your problems float away.hhkhlhllhl n;;kk;;nk

 LINK: /products/deer
 IMAGE_LINK: /images/products/deer.jpg